Home AI/ML Semi-Supervised Learning Explained: Pseudo-Labeling, FixMatch, and More

 The total loss is L = L_s + λ · L_u.

-1. The weak-aug forward pass is done with torch.no_grad() or gradients are stopped on q_u.
-You do not backpropagate through the pseudo-label target.
+1. The weak-augmentation forward pass uses torch.no_grad(), or gradients are otherwise stopped on q_u.
+Backpropagation through the pseudo-label target is not permitted.

-2. The confidence mask is element-wise.
-Early in training most unlabeled examples are ignored (they’re below threshold); as the model improves, more examples get pseudo-labels.
-This is natural curriculum learning.
+2. The confidence mask is applied element-wise.
+Early in training, most unlabelled examples fall below the threshold and are ignored.
+As the model improves, an increasing fraction of examples receive pseudo-labels.
+This produces a natural curriculum.

 Full PyTorch Implementation of FixMatch

-Here is a complete, runnable FixMatch implementation on CIFAR-10.
-It uses a simple WideResNet-style backbone and follows the original paper’s recipe closely enough to hit ~90%+ accuracy with 250 labels given sufficient training (the paper reports 94.93%).
-For illustration we’ll keep the training loop short; extend the number of epochs and iterations for full results.
+The following is a complete, runnable FixMatch implementation on CIFAR-10.
+It uses a simple WideResNet-style backbone and follows the original paper’s recipe closely enough to reach approximately 90%+ accuracy with 250 labels given sufficient training (the paper reports 94.93%).
+For illustration, the training loop is kept short; extending the number of epochs and iterations is required for full results.

-Tip: FixMatch needs many iterations — the original paper trains for 1,048,576 steps (220).
-You won’t see the magic in 10 epochs.
-Plan compute accordingly, or use a faster dataset like MNIST to prototype.
+Tip: FixMatch requires many iterations: the original paper trains for 1,048,576 steps (220).
+Results are not visible in 10 epochs.
+Compute should be planned accordingly, or a faster dataset such as MNIST may be used for prototyping.

 import math